0x000005/TerrariaSplit/README.en.md

 You can shape the timer around your own route and overlay style:

-- Fully customize BOSS order, enabled states, grouping, and icons.
+- Fully customize split order, enabled states, grouping, completion conditions, and target icons.
+- Use boss defeats, item pickups, NPC appearances, biome entry, and multi-target combinations as split goals.
 - Maintain multiple configurations and switch them from the main window context menu.
 - Adjust the position, size, font, opacity, shadow, outline, and visibility of split display and main timer components.
 - Customize UI colors to match your stream or recording layout.